We’d love to help you start a productive conversation.Read More

 Myth #2: The same raw food can be fed to puppies/kittens and adult pets.

-Many raw pet foods are balanced for “all life stages,” meaning they can be fed to both adults and puppies/kittens—but that’s not necessarily best.
+Can puppies eat adult dog food?
+Can kittens eat adult cat food?
+A common myth about raw pet food is that puppies and kittens can eat the same raw food as adults.
+In fact, many raw pet foods are balanced for “all life stages,” meaning they can be fed to both adults and puppies/kittens—but that’s not necessarily best.
 Puppies and kittens grow quickly, maturing to adulthood within one to two years.
 For optimal health and development during that short period, proper nutrition is critical.
 That means we should be feeding our furry loved ones a diet that specifically supports the nutritional needs of a growing pup—which are different from those of an adult pet.
 For instance, the Instinct Raw puppy formula consists of responsibly sourced ingredients like natural DHA for eye and brain development, cage-free chicken for healthy muscle and bone growth, calcium and phosphorus for strong bones and teeth, and more.

-Myth #3: Raw pet food is dangerous.
+Myth #3: Raw food is bad for cats and dogs.

 It’s true that preparing raw food yourself poses a few potential health risks.
 For starters, sufficient research is needed to understand exactly what nutrients must be included in your pet’s meal.
 Another main concern is the possibility of harmful pathogens if the raw meat is not treated properly—a process that is difficult to do at home, especially without compromising the nutritional value.